venkat-ranganathan/projects/about.md

 I was able to conceptualize all these steps and calculate them, but the I had difficulty visualizing what the frequency response, H(Ω), would look like from the zero-pole plot, so I looked into using MATLAB to plot it...

-After reading the MATLAB documentation (and a lot of trial and error) I finally got a 3D visualization of how the frequency response would look like for a given zero-pole plot!
+After reading the MATLAB documentation (and a lot of trial and error) I got a 3D visualization of how the frequency response would look like for a given zero-pole plot!

 Here's the frequency response vs the zero-pole plot I produced from my difference equation: